The dynamics of generic Kuperberg flows: Abstract

 \section{Abstract}

 In this work, we study the dynamical properties of Krystyna Kuperberg's aperiodic flows on $3$-manifolds.
 We introduce the notion of a ``zippered lamination'', and with suitable generic hypotheses, show that the unique minimal set for such a flow is an invariant zippered lamination.
 We obtain a precise description of the topology and dynamical properties of the minimal set, including the presence of non-zero entropy-type invariants and chaotic behavior.
-Moreover, the shape type of the minimal set is not pointed movable.
+Moreover, we show that the minimal set does not have stable shape, yet satisfies the Mittag-Leffler condition for homology groups.

 \eject

 \eject

 \eject